bpanel-org/bpanel-docs/docs/bpanel-overview.md

 The [default configuration](/docs/quick-start.html) for bPanel uses `docker-compose` to manage multiple docker containers.
 It will launch an app server that acts as a router and static file server, a TLS terminating nginx reverse proxy, a bcoin full node and a bcoin wallet server.
-Any of these services can be ran on their own - with the proper [configuration](/docs/quick-start.html#configuration), it is possible to use bPanel with a remote bitcoin node.
+Any of these services can be ran on their own - with the proper [configuration](/docs/quick-start.html#configuration), it is possible to use bPanel with a remote bcoin node.
 (It is even possible to create a plugin that runs a bcoin node directly in the client).

 ![bpanel architecture](/img/bpanel-architecture.png "bpanel architecture")